ilielucianno/office-network-infrastructure/README.md

   * Odoo permissions are granular – I created two roles: HR Manager (full access) and HR Viewer (no salary data).
   * 2FA in Odoo must be enabled per user – Not a global setting, so I had to configure each user manually.
   * Running OPNsense as a VM on the existing server is possible but requires careful resource allocation (RAM/CPU).
-  * Snort can be set to low-memory mode to coexist with other services.
+  * Snort can be set to low-memory mode to coexist with other services – I used `detect` engine profile to reduce RAM usage.
   * **Port mirroring (SPAN) is essential for NDR** – Without it, DarkGhost only sees traffic to/from the server, not inter-VLAN traffic.
 Configuring this on the TP-Link switch was simple once I identified the correct source port (trunk port carrying all VLANs).

 ---